-On-duty arrests will not generally be made outside the jurisdiction of this department except in cases of hot or fresh pursuit, while following up on crimes committed within the State, or while assisting another agency.
+On-duty arrests will not generally be made outside the jurisdiction of this officer except in cases of hot or fresh pursuit, while following up on crimes committed within the City and County of San Francisco, or while assisting another agency.

-On-duty officers who discover criminal activity outside the jurisdiction of the State should when circumstances permit, consider contacting the agency having primary jurisdiction before attempting an arrest.
+On-duty officer who discover criminal activity outside the jurisdiction of the City and County of San Francisco should when circumstances permit, consider contacting the agency having primary jurisdiction before attempting an arrest.

-101.3.2 ARREST AUTHORITY INSIDE THE JURISDICTION OF THE SAN FRANCISCO STATE UNIVERSITY POLICE DEPARTMENT
+101.3.2 ARREST AUTHORITY OUTSIDE THE JURISDICTION OF THE SAN FRANCISCO STATE UNIVERSITY POLICE DEPARTMENT